uz-gaz/Tertimuss/README.md

 - ffmpeg 4.1 or higher and all its dependencies from conda-forge
 - pyqt 5.9.2 or higher and all its dependencies
 - qt 5.9.2 or higher and all its dependencies (This package is necessary only if you want to modify the GUI)
+- nodejs 10.13.0 or higher and all its dependencies

 ## Usage